 Study after study have shown that where the arts are prevalent in a school’s curriculum—surprise!—test scores rise.

-In a recent article in Parenting magazine, Nancy Kalish discusses Why Art Makes Kids Smarter .
+In an article in Parenting magazine, Nancy Kalish discusses Why Art Makes Kids Smarter (November 2009).
 She notes several different sources and research that has shown that the arts positively engage children in a variety of different ways, but states the unfortunate fact that, even with this evidence, schools continue to cut arts programs in lieu of what she terms “test-prep” or the all-consuming desire to raise test scores since NCLB was enacted in 2002.

 Plenty of research shows that children who spend time in school doing visual art, performing music or dance, or even acting in a play gain a whole set of creative and analytical skills that are quickly disappearing from the rest of the curriculum.

 –Richard Kessler, Executive Director, Center for Arts Education, New York, NY

 I recently posted a three-part series on new longitudinal research from UCLA showing marked differences in low socioeconomic students in arts-rich schools as opposed to those in non-arts-rich schools.
 I won’t go back over the details of these posts but the research results are very favorable to schools including the arts as a core part of the curriculum.
 But we continue to ignore the facts.
 “The situation [in the United States] is extremely frustrating,” says Lynne Munson, executive director of Common Core, a Washington DC-based educational research and advocacy organization.
 “We have lots of proof that a broad education that includes the arts works better than what we’re doing — and yet we’re ignoring it.”